gasparka/pyha/docs/intro.rst

 Future plans
 ------------

-Add multirate signals processing support.
+- Add multirate signals processing support.
 For example FSK modulator block can not handle SPS atm, because that would require increasing the sample rate.
+- Automatic float to fixed point:

 Credits